 Although Chiropractic is widely known to treat neck and low back pain, this healing art can be utilized for numerous problems or disorders.
 Headaches, Tennis Elbow, Golfer’s Elbow, shin splints, costochondritis, scoliosis, Thoracic Outlet Syndrome, Post-Concussive Syndrome and Fibromyalgia are just a few of the myriad of conditions treatable through Chiropractic care.

 Sinus problems can also be addressed through a specific technique known as Craniosacral Therapy which addresses the function and movement of the plates that form the skull.

 Extremity adjustments are equally as important as spinal manipulations.
 These joint dysfunctions are often caused by overuse or disuse, misuse, trauma, or muscular imbalance, and can cause problems in other parts of the body due to overcompensation.
 For example, a shoulder with limited range of motion and muscle atrophy can lead to neck dysfunction and headaches.
 Ankle dysfunction can lead to low back pain.

 For more information, please feel free to call our office and schedule a free consultation.
-We would be happy to speak with you and spend the time to determine if our provided services can help with your health problems.
+I would be happy to speak with you and spend the time to determine if I can help with your health problems.